Rutam21/Rutam21.github.io/MindsDB/index.md

 ![image](Tables.PNG)

-Once connected to the mindsdb database, it will contain 2 tables `predictors` and `commands`.
+Once connected to the mindsdb database, it will contain 3 tables `predictors`, `commands` and `datasources`.
 You can simply run a query `show tables;` to see these as shown in the snippet above.
 The `Predictors` table contains all the newly trained ML models as a new record.
 Each column in the `Predictors` table contains information about each of these models.
-You can always find more information by visiting [MindsDB Documentation](https://docs.mindsdb.com/sql/connect/local/) page.
+You can always find more information by visiting [MindsDB Documentation](https://docs.mindsdb.com/sql/connect/dbeaver/) page.

 This concludes the tutorial on how to deploy the MindsDB server on a Digital Ocean Droplet and connect to it using a local client.
 Please drop a like let me know in the comments if you found this useful or have any other suggestions.